topseed/nbake-intro-build-app-store/README.md

 For IOS app store you need to register with Apple as a developer (~$99/year) and apply.
 Application takes 48 hours to a week.
 You can then generate a key.
 You don't need Xcode for Build Phonegap, but you do need OSX to generate keys.
 If you don't own a Mac, or even if you do, you should 'rent' a cloud hosted OSX machine for an hour, to generate the keys.
 You should store those keys with your manager.
 ( A few places that offer OSX hosting: http://macminicolo.net , http://macstadium.com , http://macincloud.com but there are others ).
-So a week form now, you can have an Apple developer account and developer keys to deploy to your test IOS device.
-New iPod is $199, but on the Apple site there are refurbished ipod and ipads with like-new warranty for less - some have an embedded sim and so allow a data only plan.
+So a week from now, you can have an Apple developer account and developer keys to deploy to your test IOS device.
+New iPod is $199, but on the Apple site there are refurbished ipod and ipads with like-new warranty for less - some have an embedded SIM and so allow a data only plan.
 Good for podcasts when you commute or travel, if you have only one or other, most developers have IOS.

 3. Connect to the OSX in the cloud.

-For Andorid app store, you need an Andorid device( ex: 'project fi' ) in develper mode, http://qodycloud.com , Genymotion VM or such.
+For Andriid app store, you need an Andorid device( ex: 'project fi' ) in develper mode, http://qodycloud.com , Genymotion VM or such.
 You don't need 'developer keys'), very easy.

 		npm i -g cordova